Novel-in-Development Award 2021

 What happens if I sign with an agent during the reading/judging period?

 Send us an email, or a message via the contact form, and you will need to withdraw from the day of signing your contract.

-What feedback will I get if I pay the extra £5?
+What feedback will I get if I pay £10?

-You will get short feedback from 4 different readers, 2 adults and 2 kids.
+You will get short feedback from 1 different readers, 1 adult and 1 kid.
 You will also find out how many YES votes you received from your readers.